SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Jane 2123 Fillmore St. This small, narrow venue features high ceilings and windows, a variety of seating options, and a scrumptious menu.
 Diners order at the counter near a mouth-watering display of baked goods.
 You can’t go wrong with the combo plate, most especially the veggie chopped salad combined with a tomato-basil-mozzarella-pesto panini.
 More tasty possibilities include a Nicoise salad, Asian chicken salad, and Duroc ham-Gruyere panini.
 Oh yeah, those pastries.
 I thoroughly enjoyed the chocolate chip toffee cookie, and plan to try the chocolate cherry cake next time.

 Jackson Fillmore Trattoria 2506 Fillmore St./Jackson St. Those who show up at this trattoria without reservations usually find themselves standing in a line that stretches out the door; complimentary bruchetta and wine are sometimes provided to take the edge off.
 Even those with reservations can wind up sitting at cramped tables or on a stool at the counter.
 However, the exceptional antipastos and pastas make it all worthwhile.
-Cloud-like gnocchi, fresh fish items, and truffle dishes are options, and a hot zabaglione classico fresh from the stove (a cold version is also available) makes a heavenly dessert.
+Cloud-like gnocchi, fresh fish items, and truffle dishes are options.
+A stellar and now hard-to-find hot zabaglione classico fresh from the stovetop makes a heavenly dessert.
+Though made with just egg yolks, sugar, white wine, and Sherry, it is a show stopper.
+Don’t miss it.
+A cold version is also available.